mulesoft-assets/template-sfdc2sfdc-user-aggregation/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the kick is implemented on this XML, directed by one flow responsible of conducting the generation of the report.
+Functional aspect of the kick is implemented on this XML, directed by one flow responsible of conducting the aggregation of data, comparing records and finally formating the output, in this case being a report.
 The *mainFlow* organises the job in three different steps and finally invokes the *outboundFlow* that will deliver the report to the corresponding outbound endpoint.
 This flow has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.